 Connected users of an MFP should be assigned specific access restrictions to limit their access to administrative functions of the printer as well as internal storage settings.
 This gives IT administrators the ability to track usage of the MFP 24 hours a day from both internal and external team members, limiting exposure to data breaches and leakage.

 Modern MFPs run on sophisticated software designed to operate efficiently within modern business infrastructures.

-However, much like every piece of technology, MFPs require firmware updates from time to time in order to improve their performance as well as their security.
+However, much like every piece of technology, MFPs require firmware updates from time to time to improve their performance and security.
 Running MFPs with outdated software can leave your device open to network vulnerabilities.